 "Sugaray" Rayford is an American electric blues singer and songwriter.
-He has released three albums to date and in 2016 was nominated for 4 Blues Music Awards.
+He has released four albums to date and in 2017 was nominated for 4 Blues Music Awards.

-Sugaray Rayford nominated for 2 Blues Music Awards 2017!
+Sugaray Rayford nominated for Four 2018 Blues Music Awards

 May 2011, Sugaray became one of the lead vocalists for the Mannish Boys, who were under Delta Groove management.
 This international act performs 6-8 times a year.
 He sang lead vocals on 9 songs on Double Dynamite the Mannish Boys CD that won Best Traditional Blues Album in May 2013 at the Blues Music Awards.
 His first solo CD Blind Alley was a self-release in 2010, which garnered critical acclaim.
 His second solo CD Dangerous, was released on 9/17/2013 under the Delta Groove label and debuted at # 2 on Blues Debut Chart, #6 on the Roots Music Chart and #2 on The Living Blues Chart.
 Below is the journey that has taken Sugaray to this point in his career.